tony2015116/pptsdm/README.md

 [![GitHub last commit](https://img.shields.io/github/last-commit/tony2015116/pptsdm)](#)
 <!-- badges: end -->

-**pptsdm** is an R package that enables automatic monitor the stations and pigs in the pig farm which using nedap pig performance test stations.`station_monitor()` can monitor the number of pigs within a testing station, total feed intake, total visit time, total visit frequency, and overall weight condition. `fid_monitor()` can monitor the feed intake and proportion of each pig within a single testing station.`monitor_schedule()` packages the previous two functions into one that can be set to monitor on a regular basis.
+**pptsdm** is an R package that enables automatic monitor the stations and pigs in the pig farm which using nedap pig performance test stations.`station_monitor()` can monitor the number of pigs within a testing station, total feed intake, total visit time, total visit frequency, and overall weight condition. `fid_monitor()` can monitor the feed intake and proportion of each pig within a single testing station.`table_monitor()` can monitor several informations in table fromat.`monitor_schedule()` packages the previous two functions into one that can be set to monitor on a regular basis.

 # Installation
 You can install the development version from GitHub with: